asifrahaman13/p2_detection/README.md

 uv run uvicorn src.main:app --reload
 ```

-For production environment you can use the gunicorn and uvicorn combined instead.
-(Here we used 4 wokers.)
+For the production environment, you can use the unicorn and unicorn combined instead.
+(Here, we used 4 workers.)

 ```bash
 gunicorn src.main:app --workers 4 --worker-class uvicorn.workers.UvicornWorker --bind 0.0.0.0:8000